architmeta/wafa-autoscrapper/README.md

 ## WAFA News Scraper

-This tool automatically scrapes news headlines from [WAFA English website](https://english.wafa.ps) — the official Palestinian Authority news agency — and annotates them by location, attack type, and event category.
+This tool automatically scrapes news headlines every four hours from [WAFA English website](https://english.wafa.ps) — the official Palestinian Authority news agency — and annotates them by location, attack type, and event category.
 The output is a CSV file designed for journalists and researchers monitoring the ongoing situation in Palestine.
 The project includes ready-to-use scripts for generating summary tables and charts.

 ---